jishnu7/doc/api/device.md

 # Module: device

 Information and settings about the device running the application.
-Due to the many platforms the Game Closure DevKit runs on, it is useful to be able to run code based on the environment.
+Due to the many platforms the hashcube DevKit runs on, it is useful to be able to run code based on the environment.